 The bill H. 3591 aims to amend the South Carolina Code of Laws by introducing a new offense called "fentanyl-induced homicide."
-This offense is defined as knowingly and unlawfully delivering, dispensing, or providing fentanyl or a fentanyl-related substance that results in the death of another person.
-The bill stipulates that individuals convicted of this crime may face imprisonment for up to thirty years.
-Additionally, it specifies that there is no affirmative defense available if the decedent contributed to their own death through their actions, unless there is clear evidence of intent to commit suicide.
-The bill also clarifies that individuals who share drugs without knowledge of their contents are not subject to this charge.
+This offense is defined as knowingly and unlawfully delivering, dispensing, or providing fentanyl or a fentanyl-related substance that results in the death of another person due to the use of that substance.
+The bill stipulates that individuals convicted of this offense may face imprisonment for up to thirty years.
+Additionally, it establishes that there is no affirmative defense available for defendants if the deceased contributed to their own death through their actions, unless there is clear evidence of intent to commit suicide.

 Latest Version: 16-3-80, 16-1-10